How to use Gorgias rules to prioritize VIP customers using customer tags: 2026 guide

 You can define VIPs based on various factors like total spend (e.g., over $500), number of orders, subscription status, or their tier in your loyalty program.
 This definition will form the 'IF' condition of your Gorgias rule.

 An AI layer like eesel AI connects to all your knowledge sources (not just Gorgias), allowing for more comprehensive answers and automated resolutions.
-It also provides a simulation mode for safe testing and offers a more flexible, customizable workflow engine than rigid 'if-then' rules.
+It also provides a simulation mode for safe testing and offers a flexible, customizable workflow engine that complements your existing rules.